kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 As I mentioned above, polar ordination isn't widely used in practice, but the features that it illustrates are common to ordination methods.
 One of the most widely used ordination methods used to study biological diversity is Principal Coordinates Analysis or PCoA, which is implemented in [scikit-bio](http://scikit-bio.org/)'s [``ordination`` module](http://scikit-bio.org/maths.stats.ordination.html) (among many other packages).

-In this section, we're going to make use of three python third-party modules to apply PCoA and visualize the results 3D scatter plots.
+In this section, we're going to make use of three python third-party modules to apply PCoA and visualize the results in 3D scatter plots.
 The data we'll use here is the full unweighted UniFrac distance matrix from a study of soil microbial communities across North and South America (originally published in [Lauber *et al.* (2009)](http://www.ncbi.nlm.nih.gov/pubmed/19502440)).
 We're going to use [pandas](http://pandas.pydata.org/) to manage the metadata, [scikit-bio](http://scikit-bio.org/) to manage the distance matrix and compute PCoA, and [matplotlib](http://matplotlib.org/) to visualize the results.

 First, we'll load sample metadata into a [pandas DataFrame](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.html).
 These are really useful for loading and working with the type of tabular information that you'd typically store in a spreadsheet or database table.
 (Note that one thing I'm doing in the following cell is tricking pandas into thinking that it's getting a file as input, even though I have the information represented as tab-separated lines in a multiline string. [python's StringIO](https://docs.python.org/2/library/stringio.html) is very useful for this, and it's especially convenient in your unit tests... which you're writing for all of your code, right?)
 Here we'll load the tab-separated text, and then print it.